At a Glance

 Catching the local bus – an experience in itself

 The first time Paul and I went exploring we were nervous – foreigners waving down a passing bus on Ring Road (basically I would rather cross a busy street in NYC), who don’t speak more than 5 words of Nepali is not the ideal mixture.
 We were going to Boudhanath Stupa again, so I could show Paul.
-1, 2, 3 mini buses pass us yelling out “Boudha” (bo-da), but they were crammed full.
+1, 2, 3 minibusses pass us yelling out “Boudha” (bo-da), but they were crammed full.
 We decided if we wanted to go anywhere we were going to have to be more aggressive.

 Then the next bus comes and it hardly slows down for us so we run after it, repeating “Boudha!”
 The bus boy that collects the money jumps down and Paul, now “aggressive,” yells “teece” at him (which means 30…I think) and the boy just looks at us weird.
 We were making it more complicated trying to haggle with prices and trying to be sure of what we were doing.
 It’s just better to go with the flow.
-So we hopped on and were instantly greeted by 20 pair of eyes just staring at us.
-The only rule regarding the traffic here is that there seems to be no rules, just don’t purposely hit anyone.
-Buses, scooters and cars were literally inches away.
-Rather than daily traffic it’s more like a race to see who can fit in the smallest space and get in front of you first.
+So we hopped on and were instantly greeted by 20 pairs of eyes just staring at us.
+The only rule regarding the traffic here is that there seem to be no rules, just don’t purposely hit anyone.
+Buses, scooters, and cars were literally inches away.
+Rather than daily traffic, it’s more like a race to see who can fit in the smallest space and get in front of you first.
 It’s fun – in an uncertain “I don’t know if I’m risking my life” kind of way.

 Boudha Stupa – round two – this time with a rooftop view